 Desirable Criteria

-In the event of a large number of applicants the following desirable criteria will be used as further shortlisting criteria:
+In the event of a large number of applicants the following desirable criteria will be used as further shortlisting criteria.
+This criteria should be demonstrated on the application form and may be tested further at the interview stages.